ysmnclsknnl/React/week2/prep-exercises/1-generate-random-person-details/random-person/README.md

 ## Prep Exercise

-I also applied the features -except keeping all personal info in states- mentioned in  'Things To Think About' section  to this exercise
+In addition to must features I also applied the features -except keeping all personal info in states- mentioned in  'Things To Think About' section  to this exercise